fofr/paulhayes.photography/source/_posts/amur-leopard.md

   - cat
 ---

-This is Xizi, a female Amur Leopard, a critically endangered species with as few as 50 left in the wild.
+This is Xizi, a female Amur Leopard.
+[Amur Leopards](http://en.wikipedia.org/wiki/Amur_leopard) are a critically endangered species with as few as 50 left in the wild.
 Shot as part of a photography day at the wonderful [Big Cat Sanctuary](http://www.whf.org.uk/) in Kent.